 - Thomas Jefferson Foundation.
 Monticello Explorer.
 "Silver Askos."

 - 2. Jefferson to Charles-Louis Clérisseau, June 7, 1789, in PTJ, 15:172.

 - 3. Julian P. Boyd, "Thomas Jefferson and the Roman Askos of Nîmes," Antiques 103 (July 1973): 123.

 - 4. Joseph Coolidge to Thomas Jefferson Randolph, December 18, 1826, Edgehill-Randolph Papers (#1397), University of Virginia.
-Transcription available from the Family Letters Digital Archive.
+Transcription available from the Jefferson Quotes and Family Letters website.